moneppo/omniverse/static/media/README.503afbaa7245750ac072.md

-Each Contestant starts with a certain amount of essence, depending on how much Honor is awarded for defeating them: a Contestant that awards 1 Honor has 30 Essence, a Contestant that awards 2 Honor had 60 Essence, and so on.
+Each Contestant starts with a certain amount of essence, depending on how much Honor is awarded for defeating them: a Contestant that awards 1 Honor has 30 Essence, a Contestant that awards 2 Honor has 60 Essence, and so on.

 ### Actions & Power
 Each Contestant may have up to two _Actions_ at their disposal.
 In order to perform these